 This Teng wrench is perfect for wheel fasteners.
 The range covers 20 – 200 Nm, it’s a 1/2 inch drive and doesn’t come with sockets, but regular 1/2 sockets will fit.
 So this one is fine for cars, but if you have a truck that requires 200 Nm, then you’ll need to move up a size with your wrench.

-Although this wrench will hit the 200 Nm mark, it is best to avoid using a tool at either its Min or Max range.
+Although this wrench will hit the 200 Nm mark, avoiding using a tool at either its Min or Max range is best.
 They are just less accurate there.

 DeWalt Max XR cordless 20v Impact wrench makes any job a pleasure.
 It has the power to bust open rusty fasteners and is an excellent tool for the truck of your car.
 DeWalt makes excellent products, this is the latest in brushless tech, and they go on and on.

 Anti-vibration gloves are essential.
 Using impact guns for prolonged periods can damage nerves in the hands and arms.
-It’s a condition known as hand-arm vibration syndrome (HAVS), and as yet, there’s no cure.
-If you intend to use an impact wrench for a living, please do wear anti-vibration gloves.
+It’s a condition known as hand-arm vibration syndrome (HAVS), and there’s no cure.
+If you intend to use an impact wrench for a living, please wear anti-vibration gloves.

 I can’t work without good light.
 If I don’t have good light, I find the job goes downhill quickly.
 I’ve had several of these lamps, not because they break but because I lose them.